w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

-* use components that do not require motion as an alternative for device or user motion such as shaking
-* design methods to disable response to motion to prevent accidental actuation, for example undoing an action by shaking a device
-* design alternatives to multi-pointer gestures (including swipe or pinch) using single pointer activation
+* design alternatives to multi-pointer gestures (including swiping, pinching, and drawing shapes) by using single pointer activation
-* design methods to undo or abort an action carried out with path-based operations
+* design methods to undo or abort an action carried out with path-based gestures, including use of the up event to undo, abort, and reverse activation
+* define alternatives for device or user motion, for example components that perform the same function that do not require user motion
+* design methods to disable response to device or user motion to prevent accidental actuation

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

+* Show examples of gestures such as swipe or pinch.
+Explain that users with mobility impairments cannot perform such gestures, so user interfaces need to have alternatives that do not require swiping or pinching to perform an action.
 * Show examples of gestures that require motion, such as shaking the device, to perform an action.
 Explain that users with mobility impairments cannot perform such gestures, so user interfaces need to have alternatives that do not require motion for these gestures.
-* Show examples of gestures such as swipe or pinch.
-Explain that users with mobility impairments cannot perform such gestures, so user interfaces need to have alternatives that do not require swiping or pinching to perform an action.
 * Show examples of operations carried out using path-based  gestures, such as dragging.
 Explain that people with mobility impairments may inadvertently initiate touch or mouse events, so user interfaces need to support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

+* Practical &mdash; Students design an interface that can be used both in portrait and landscape modes.
+Assess how students understand the different ways of interacting with components.
+* Practical &mdash; Give students an interface that uses a multi path-based gesture to perform an action and ask them to provide alternatives to that gesture.
+Assess how students provide alternatives to multi-pointer and path-based gestures.
 * Practical &mdash; Give students an interface that uses a motion-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to motion-based gestures.
-* Practical &mdash; Give students an interface that uses a multi path-based gesture to perform an action and ask them to provide alternatives to that gesture.
-Assess how students provide alternatives to multi-pointer and path-based gestures.

 {% include excol.html type="end" %}